bird-house/pyramid-phoenix/docs/source/user_guide.rst

 Register a WPS service
 ~~~~~~~~~~~~~~~~~~~~~~

 Open the ``Settings/Catalog`` page.
-Here you can see which services are registered in the catalog service (we are using `PyCSW <http://pycsw.org/>`_).
+Here you can see which services are registered in the catalog service (we are using :term:`birdhouse:PyCSW`).
 All theses services are known and useable by Phoenix.

 .. image:: _images/catalog.png